Telephone Interviewer Jobs in USA with Visa Sponsorship

 How to find Telephone Interviewer jobs with visa sponsorship?

 Search for Telephone Interviewer positions with visa sponsorship on Migrate Mate, which specializes in connecting international candidates with sponsoring employers.
 Focus on market research companies, polling organizations, and call centers that frequently hire remote workers.
-These employers often sponsor H-1B, TN, or other work visas for skilled interviewers with language abilities and data collection experience.
+These employers often sponsor H-1B, TN visa, or other work visas for skilled interviewers with language abilities and data collection experience.

 How do I prove specialty occupation status as a telephone interviewer?